bestcrimed/Krypton-Client/readme.md

 # Krypton Client

-Krypton Client is a utility modification showcased in this video: [Video Link](https://www.youtube.com/watch?v=8WdMYKYlv3g)
+Krypton Client is a utility modification showcased in this video: [Link](https://discord.gg/36ZZZJ2C4k)

 ## 🌟 Features